This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 There are certain benefits to buying a buy to let through a limited company, you just need to know how to make the most of your investment.

-In this guide, we'll explain the advantages and disadvantages of buying property through a limited company, how limited company buy to lets differ from traditional ones, what limited company buy to let mortgage options you have and how to set up a limited company.
+In this guide, we'll explain the advantages and disadvantages of purchasing a rental property through a limited company, how buy to let limited company arrangements differ from personally owned rental properties, what mortgage options you have, how to set up a buy to let limited company and more.

 Note: the Financial Conduct Authority does not regulate some forms of buy to let mortgages.